F5 Recruiting Privacy Notice

 - Legitimate interest of F5 and F5 affiliates.

-- Your consent, where it is appropriate and allowed by local data protection law.
+- Your consent, where it is appropriate and allowed or required by local data protection law.

-For Sensitive Applicant Data, our legal bases are:
+For Sensitive Candidate Data, our legal bases are:

-- Explicit consent as allowed by local data protection law.
+- Explicit consent, as allowed or required by local data protection law.

 - Carrying out the obligations and exercising the specific rights of F5 or you in the field of employment, social security, and social protection law as permitted by local data protection law and/or a qualifying collective agreement.